connexcs/docs/getting-started.md

 # Introduction
-Initial set-up, will configure a single carrier, single customer and single rate card.
+Initial set-up will configure a single carrier, single customer and single rate card.

 ## Prerequisites
-This guide will assumes:
+This guide will assume:
 1. You have a modern web browser.
 2. You have a basic understanding of Telecoms (Customers, Provider, etc).
 3. You have already created an account with ConnexCS.com.